evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 Specific locales can also be specified, by replacing the `XX` above with the country code.

 For instance `en-US` for English (United States), `es-AR` for Spanish (Argentina), or `es-BO` for Spanish (Bolivia).
-For more details about supported speech detection languages see this [Stack**Overflow**](http://stackoverflow.com/questions/14257598/what-are-language-codes-for-voice-recognition-languages-in-chromes-implementati/14302134#14302134) post.
+For more details about supported speech detection languages see this [Google Cloud Platform Speech API](https://cloud.google.com/speech/docs/languages) page.

 ### Speech
 The speech config object has the following properties: